Georgina Haig

-Georgina Haig (born 3 August 1985) is an Australian film and television actress, known for her roles in the Australian children's television series The Elephant Princess, as well as the American television series Fringe, Limitless and Once Upon a Time.
+Georgina Haig (born 3 August 1985) is an Australian actress, known for her roles in American television series Once Upon a Time, Fringe, Limitless, Snowpiercer and Archive 81 and Australian films Late Night with the Devil, The Mule, Wasted on the Young and The Sapphires.

 Early life and education

 Haig was born in Melbourne, Victoria, Australia, to Gillian Haig, a fine artist, and Russell Hagg, an Australian script writer and film maker, whose credits include BMX Bandits, The Cup, Cash and Company and Blue Heelers.
 She grew up on the Mornington Peninsula.
 She has one younger brother, actor/model Julian Haig.

 Throughout her early youth she studied ballet, obtaining Grade 8 with the Royal Academy of Dance.
 Haig attended Red Hill Consolidated School and then Toorak College for her high school education.
-She was a head prefect and completed her Gold Duke of Edinburgh's Award.
 She was accepted into the University of Melbourne to study Arts but deferred for one year to teach English in Vietnam at the Hanoi University of Science and Technology with Lattitude Global Volunteering.
 She then returned to Melbourne to pursue her studies and was accepted in the Western Australian Academy of Performing Arts to study acting.
-She graduated in 2008 at age 23.